djamelz/Coursera-PracticalMachineLearning/PredictionAssignmentWriteup.md

 ```

 This analysis allows us to note two main points :
- 1 - Some numeric data has been imported as factor because of the presence of some characters ("#DIV/0!")
+ 1 - Some numeric data have been imported as factor because of the presence of some characters ("#DIV/0!")
  2 - Some columns have a really low completion rate (a lot of missing data)

 To manage the first issue we need to reimport data ignoring "#DIV/0!" values :